fonoster/rox/README.md

 # Rox AI

-> Voicebot built on top of Project Fonos with support for Dialogflow and Watson Assistant.
+> Voicebot built on top of Project Fonos with support for Dialogflow.

 ![publish to docker](https://github.com/fonoster/rox/workflows/publish%20to%20docker%20hub/badge.svg)